Naguib10/directors-2/README.md

 # Directors App

 A collection of my favourite movie directors and some of their movies.
-With the ability to add directors, and add, remove or edit movies.
+With the ability to add, remove or edit movies, or add directors.

 ## Description